 The following composite image is from the Bedford County warrant register, and identifies properties the Rev. William Smith warranted in 1782.
 It is difficult to know which survey pertains to the property that Benjamin Troutman's property was formed from because the 279-acre tract (Survey Book A37 Page 262) is identified as being in Patent Book 4 Page 316 and the property identified as being in Patent Book 4 Page 318 is listed as 290-3/4-acres (Survey Book A37 Page 263).
 Furthermore, a 293-3/4-acre tract (Survey Book A37 Page 271) was performed for Angus Gillis, and that makes me wonder whether the "Angers" property name is somehow a misreading of the name "Angus" written in cursive.

 1817: An 1873 newspaper article included below indicates that Benjamin and Catherine Troutman had a son named John who was then living in Indiana.
-Reportedly, the February 6, 1863 estate settlement of Benjamin Troutman indicates that he had a son named John W. Troutman who was born in 1817 and died in 1900.
-John is buried in the Jamestown IOOF Cemetery in Boone County, Indiana.
+Reportedly, the February 6, 1863 estate settlement of Benjamin Troutman indicates that he had a son named John.
+John Troutman is buried in the Jamestown IOOF Cemetery in Boone County, Indiana.
 The following biographical material is from the 1895 book "A Portrait and Biographical Record of Boone Clinton and Hendricks Counties, Ind. ..."
 It provides information about Benjamin Troutman and indicates that his son J. W. Troutman was born in 1817: